Code of Ethics

 In endeavoring to avoid any actual or potential conflicts of interest between your personal and professional relationships, you should be aware of, and comply with, the following policies as well as other policies in the Code, including those pertaining to gifts and entertainment and company opportunities:

-You are prohibited from participating in outside employment, self-employment, or service as an officer, director, partner or consultant for outside organizations if such activity:
+You are prohibited from participating in outside employment, self-employment, or service as an officer, director, partner or consultant for outside organizations (regardless of whether or not you are personally being compensated for your participation) if such activity:

 interferes with your ability to fully and satisfactorily meet the requirements of your position with Medidata;